Expansion & contraction of Demand curve occurs due to

 Suppose the price of movies seen at a theater rises from Rs.
 120 per person to Rs.
 200 per person.
-The theater manager observes that the rise in price because attendance at a given movie to fall from 300 persons to 200 persons.
+The theater manager observes that the rise in price is because attendance at a given movie is to fall from 300 persons to 200 persons.
 What is the price elasticity of demand for movies?